chef/chef-web-docs/chef_master/source/ctl_chef.rst

 **Create a cookbook using a custom skeleton cookbook**

-If a custom skeleton cookbook is located on a macOS desktop (and in this example, the ``chef_generator`` cookbook is simply a copy of the same cookbook that ships in ChefDK), the following command will use the skeleton cookbook at the custom location to generate a cookbook into the repository from which the ``chef`` command is run:
+If a custom skeleton cookbook is located on a macOS desktop (and in this example, the ``chef_generator`` cookbook is simply a copy of the same cookbook that ships in Chef Workstation), the following command will use the skeleton cookbook at the custom location to generate a cookbook into the repository from which the ``chef`` command is run:

 .. code-block:: bash